DKDS: A Benchmark Dataset of Degraded Kuzushiji Documents with Seals for Detection and Binarization: Dataset Construction

 \subsection{Construction Workflow}

+For the training set and the Testing-E and Testing-D subsets, we constructed the dataset by producing synthetic color document images and their corresponding binarized ground-truth images from the raw data.
+The overall workflow is shown in Fig.~\ref{fig_workflow}.
+To create the final document images, we combined 128 background-removed seal images with 50 Kuzushiji document images.

+For each document image, one or more seal images were selected and overlaid onto the document.
+Each seal image was first cropped to its non-empty bounding box, then randomly resized within a predefined scale range, and finally placed at a random position within a specified region of the document page.
+The bounding box of each inserted seal was recorded as an annotation during this process.
+Specifically, we employed RGBA alpha compositing to overlay the seal images onto the Kuzushiji document images, such that the seal pixels were blended with the underlying document pixels according to the alpha channel values of the seal images.
+This avoided hard pixel replacement and more realistically simulated the visual appearance of real seals partially covering handwritten characters.

-We constructed our dataset by producing color document images and their corresponding binarized ground-truth images from the raw data, and the overall workflow is shown in Fig.~\ref{fig_workflow}.
-To create the final document images, we combined 128 background removed seal images with 50 Kuzushiji document images.
-Specifically, 40 Kuzushiji documents were selected for training, and the remaining 10 for testing.
-As detailed in Table~\ref{tab:statistics}, the 128 seal images were divided into 100 for the 40 training Kuzushiji documents, and 28 for the 10 test Kuzushiji documents.
-To increase the cases of overlap between seals and Kuzushiji characters in the training set, we duplicated the 100 training seal images to create 200 seals, which were then randomly added onto the 40 training Kuzushiji documents.
-As a result, each Kuzushiji document image in the training set contains approximately 4–6 seals, while those in the test set contain about 2–3 seals.
+In total, 40 Kuzushiji documents were selected for training, and the remaining 10 documents were used for testing.
+As detailed in Table~\ref{tab:statistics}, the 128 seal images were divided into 100 for the training set (40 Kuzushiji documents) and 28 for the test set (10 Kuzushiji documents).

+To increase the number of overlaps between seals and Kuzushiji characters in the training set, we duplicated the 100 training seal images to create a total of 200 seals, which were then randomly added to the 40 training Kuzushiji documents.
+Specifically, each seal image was randomly resized within a predefined range (i.e., 100--300 pixels).
+The seals were placed within the main content area of the document, defined as a rectangular region anchored at the top-left corner (x=100 pixels, y=120 pixels) with a width of 1900 pixels and a height of 2900 pixels, which approximately corresponds to the central area of the image.

+Furthermore, we introduced an overlap control strategy to prevent excessive overlap between seals.
+Specifically, for each newly placed seal, we computed the overlap between its bounding box (x, y, width, height) and those of previously placed seals; if it overlapped with more than two existing seals, its position was re-sampled.
+This strategy prevents unrealistic stacking of multiple seals in highly congested regions.
+As a result, each Kuzushiji document image in the training set contains an average of 5.0 seals.

+To demonstrate the realism of the synthetic Kuzushiji document images, we present a real Kuzushiji document with seals alongside the corresponding synthetic document, as shown in Fig.~\ref{fig_synthetic}.
+In the left examples, all seals are real, whereas the additional seals in the right examples are added synthetically.
+The comparison shows that the synthetic images appear visually realistic and exhibit seal placement and appearance consistent with real documents.

+We constructed the easy-level (Testing-E) and difficult-level (Testing-D) subsets of the test set according to the number of seals per document.
+As shown in Table~\ref{tab:statistics}, each document image in Testing-E contains an average of 2.8 seals, while each document image in Testing-D contains an average of 14.0 seals.